laravel/docs/upgrade.md

 #### Channel Model Binding

-When defining channel name placeholders in Laravel 5.3, then `*` character is used.
+When defining channel name placeholders in Laravel 5.3, the `*` character is used.
 In Laravel 5.4, you should define these placeholders using `{foo}` style placeholders, like routes:

     Broadcast::channel('App.User.{userId}', function ($user, $userId) {
         return (int) $user->id === (int) $userId;